 - Keep isolated backup systems that are regularly tested.
 If you’re working with local backup, protect yourself with a cloud option that uses separate MFA credentials.

 - Check backup routines often to confirm they are running as intended.
 Test backups at least twice a month and be prepared to improve the processes as gaps or issues are uncovered.
 You don’t want your clients to be left with a protection issue in the midst of a real disaster.

 - If an incident does occur, restart the backup routine ASAP.
 Back up everything to create a recovery path in case containment or remediation steps destroy data.

 - Clock system restores time.
 Make sure the time it takes to get back up and running fits the downtime threshold for your client that we mentioned earlier.

-Wrapping up World Backup Day
+Protect your data this World Backup Day